MPI-Dortmund/cryolo/source/tutorials/picking.rst

     name :file:`stop.cryolo` in the input directory.
 Just add :option:`--monitor` in the command line or check the monitor box in in the :guilabel:`Optional arguments` tab

 Press the the :guilabel:`Start` button to run the prediction.
+You can also press the :guilabel:`Submit` button to :ref:`submit the job to a queueing system <queueing-label>`

 After picking is done, you can find four folders in your specified output folder: